ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.md

 ![APIC Screenshot](./images/apic-firstscreen.png)

-###Create a Model for the **demo** items
+###Create a Model for the **Customer** items

-In this section, you will define the item data model for our **demo** API and attach it to the Cloudant datasource.
+In this section, you will define the item data model for our **Customer** API and attach it to the Cloudant datasource.
 LoopBack is a data model driven framework.
 The properties of the data model will become the JSON elements of the API request and response payloads.

 1. Click the **Models** tab.